 - Medical expenses left for the family to recover

 - Loss of support and protection

-There are a variety of injuries passengers can experience as a result of an accident in an Uber or Lyft.
+There are many injuries passengers can experience after an accident in an Uber or Lyft.
 However, not all injuries are immediately apparent.
 That’s why you should take all accidents seriously.
 Some common rideshare accident injuries include:

 - Broken bones: These injuries can lead to other complications, such as infection if the bone pierces the skin.

 - Internal bleeding: This type of injury is not always immediately apparent, and victims may not realize they are bleeding internally until their injury becomes life-threatening.

 - Whiplash: This injury occurs when the head moves rapidly back and forth, and while it usually heals within a few weeks with treatment, it can cause long-term pain.

 - Traumatic brain injuries (TBIs): Car accidents are the second leading cause of TBIs, an injury commonly associated with death or disability in the U.S.

 - Spinal cord injuries and other injuries to the back: While many victims live long, full lives with spinal cord injuries, most require assistive devices and experience loss of feeling or mobility.

 If you have been hurt in an Uber or Lyft accident, you are not alone.
 An Uber and Lyft rideshare accident attorney in New Orleans can help you determine your next steps.